 - Student interested in attaining additional endorsement in Visual Impairment (VI).

-- Student contacts WMU; WMU advises on program requirements.
+- Student contacts MDE-LIO; MDE-LIO advises on program requirements.

-- Student provides WMU with documentation required for acceptance into program.
+- Student provides MDE-LIO with documentation required for acceptance into program.

-- Once student is approved to join consortium program, WMU notifies other member institutions on new student.
+- Once student is approved to join consortium program, MDE-LIO notifies other member institutions on new student.

 - Plan of study with schedule of course offerings at each university given to student by host university.